| |

 Ceramics are another type of material that can be recycled.
 However, the process of recycling ceramics is more complicated than recycling glass.
 While ceramics can be melted down and used to create new products, they must first be crushed into small pieces.

 In conclusion, recycling glass and ceramics is an easy way to reduce waste and save energy.
 By recycling these materials, you can help protect the environment and conserve natural resources.
-Remember to always check with your local recycling center to see what types of glass and ceramics they accept for recycling.
+Remember to always check with your local recycling center to see what types of glass and ceramics they except for recycling.

 Metal Recycling